Yuri Nikulin: World War II

 Nikulin was drafted to the Red Army on 18 November 1939, at the age of 17.
 In December he was sent to the Winter War with Finland in an anti-aircraft battery near Sestroretsk.
-During fights at the Mannerheim Line he served as a wireman and once was ordered to lay 2 km of wire from reels on a backpack in -30 °C weather.
+During in the fighting at the Mannerheim Line, he served as a wireman and once was ordered to lay 2 km of wire from reels on a backpack in -30 °C weather.
 On that night he was so exhausted after the mission that he fell asleep in the snow, fortunately rescued by the border patrol.
 He suffered from severe frostbite and for the rest of his life his legs froze easily.
 Upon recovery he returned to his division.

 In 1941, he was waiting for demobilization when the German invasion of the Soviet Union began.
-In 1942 his battery was located near the besieged Leningrad.
+In 1942, his battery was located near the besieged Leningrad.
 In 1944 he again escaped death by pure luck - a few seconds after he left a trench shelter it was hit by a heavy artillery missile.
 In the same year he was by his commander's mistake sent to set wire in an occupied village and wasn’t killed by German soldiers only by sheer luck.
 Upon the end of the war he was dismissed from the army only in 1946.